Joseph-T-Nguyen/Invasion/README.md

 # Invasion
-A small alien invasion clone made in python using pygame
+A small alien invasion clone made in python using pygame.
+Based off Python Crash Course by Eric Matthes

 TODOs:
 * Add getters/setters for each class